chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 As the other Unresolved CFD-DEM simulations, this example starts from inserting the particles.

-However, since the initial position of the particles play an important role in the dynamics, we have an accomodation step to the case, in which particles are repositioned as shown in the following figure.
+However, since the initial position of the particles play an important role in the dynamics, a more involved insertion procedure is used to generate an initial plug of particles as illustrated in the following figure.

 .. figure:: images/insertion.png
     :alt: insertion